Brabb3l/kfc-parser/docs/src/eml/develop/setup.md

 - `mod.json`: The manifest file containing metadata about your mod.
 - `README.md`: A markdown file where you can provide a detailed description of your mod.
 - `.luarc.json`: Configuration file for the Lua language server.
+  If you don't use lua_ls or use another language server, you can safely delete this file.
 - `src/mod.lua`: The main Lua script file where you will write your mod's code

 ### Mod Manifest